bellmann-engineering/upskilling_homework/SW_Quality_II_HomeworkSolution/README.md

 Breaking the LSP principle almost always leads to hard-to-find bugs.

+Small sidestory here:
-Sometimes is hard to not violate the principle.
-For example in the .NET framework we can find that the `Array` class implements `IList` interface that has `Add` method. `Array.Add` invocation throws a `NotSupportedException`.
+<pre>Sometimes is hard to not violate the principle.
+For example in the .NET framework we can find that
+the `Array` class implements `IList` interface that has `Add` method. `Array.Add` invocation throws a `NotSupportedException`.
 Is it a clear violation of the _Liskov Substitution Principle_.

-This problem appeared with .NET 2.0 (when generics were introduced) and since Microsoft didn't want to break the backward compatibility they made this compromise.
+This problem appeared with .NET 2.0 (when generics were introduced) and since Microsoft didn't want to break the backward compatibility they made this compromise.</pre>

 # Solution
 So what can we do about it?
 How can the railway developers use our logic as well without violating LSP.